On this page:

 HSPF & SEER Explained

-The HSPF is a leading indicator of the unit’s heating proficiency.
+The HSPF is a leading indicator of the unit’s heating proficiency, or the total heat output.
 However, the higher the HSPF number, the higher the price.
 The SEER indicator is the same as HSPF, only for cooling.

 Look at your energy bills for the previous year to determine which you spent more on, heating or cooling.
 Another indicator you should consider is peak usage.
 If you currently have an electric furnace, look for the highest kilowatt hour usage.
 If you use more heat than air, you should consider an HSPF rating of eight or higher to get the maximum efficiency.